-It has the most perfect cake like texture, zucchini flavor and is made healthy with almond flour and your choice of sweetener.
+It has the most perfect cake like texture and is made healthier with gluten free almond flour and your choice of natural sweetener.

 How to Make Almond Flour Zucchini Bread

-- Wet ingredients: Whisk all liquids and leavening agents together until baking powder and soda are dissolved.
+Wet ingredients: Whisk all liquids and leavening agents together until baking powder and soda are dissolved.
 If you see lumps, wait 30 seconds and whisk again.

-- Dry ingredients: Mix in zucchini shreds and almond flour.
+Dry ingredients: Mix in zucchini shreds and almond flour.
 You don’t have to worry about over mixing almond flour batter as it doesn’t contain gluten.
 Batter will be thick.

-- Bake for 50 minutes at 350 F degrees: Ovens vary, so do a toothpick test and if it comes out dry, and bread is nice and brown – remove it to cool off.
+Bake for 50 minutes at 350 F degrees: Ovens vary, so do a toothpick test and if it comes out dry, and bread is nice and brown – remove it to cool off.

-- Cool and slice: Cool off bread for first 10 minutes in the pan to prevent it from breaking.
+Cool and slice: Cool off bread for first 10 minutes in the pan to prevent it from breaking.
 Then let cool on cooling rack another half hour.
-Use serrated knife for easier slicing, especially if bread is a still a bit warm which is fine.
+Use a serrated knife for easier slicing, especially if bread is a still a bit warm which is fine.

 - Frozen almond flour: If you use previously frozen almond flour, it might add extra moisture and make bread fall in the middle.

-- Add-ins: You can add up to 1/2 cup fresh or frozen blueberries (dust in flour to prevent sinking in), chocolate chips or cacao nibs, walnuts.
+- Add-ins: You can add up to 1/2 cup fresh or frozen blueberries (dust in almond flour to prevent sinking in), chocolate chips or cacao nibs, walnuts.

-Storing: As almond flour is moist and full of healthy fats, bread doesn’t dry out as fast.
+As almond flour is moist and full of healthy fats, bread doesn’t dry out as fast.
 First 24 hours, I keep it on a counter covered with kitchen towel.

-Freezing: Place in a resealable gallon size plastic bag, let out as much air as possible and freeze for up to 3 months.
+To freeze it, I place in a resealable gallon size plastic bag, let out as much air as possible and freeze for up to 3 months.
 Bread will defrost on a counter within 3-4 hours.
 You can freeze it whole or sliced.

 - Almond flour banana bread